 We obtain a local desired map onto $N(C_i)$ in Definition \ref{def:3} (\ref{def:3.3.1}).
-We construct the product map of a Morse function on $D^{m-1}$ represented by the form of a function mapping $(x_1,\cdots,x_{m-1})$ to ${\Sigma}_{j=1}^{m-1} {x_j}^2+a$ for a real number $a$ and the identity map on $C_i$ and consider the quotient map onto the Reeb space, regarded as $C_i \times [0,1]$.
-We consider a suitable PL homeomorphism onto $N(C_i)$ regarded as the product map of a PL homeomorphism on $C_i$ and one on the closed interval $[0,1]$ where we regard $N(C_i)$ as $C_i \times [0,1]$ in a canonical way.
+We construct the product map of a Morse function on the ($m-1$)-dimensional unit disk $D^{m-1}$ represented by the form of a function mapping $(x_1,\cdots,x_{m-1})$ to ${\Sigma}_{j=1}^{m-1} {x_j}^2+c_i$ for some real number $c_i$ and the identity map on $C_i$ and consider the quotient map onto the Reeb space, regarded as $C_i \times [0,1]$.
+We consider a suitable piesewise smooth homeomorphism onto $N(C_i)$ regarded as the product map of a piesewise smooth homeomorphism on $C_i$ and one on the closed interval $[0,1]$ where we regard $N(C_i)$ as $C_i \times [0,1]$ in the canonical way.